 Deemed Measure Cost

 New Construction and Time of Sale: The actual installed cost of the DMSHP should be used (defaults are provided below), minus the assumed installation cost of the baseline equipment ($1,381 per ton for ASHP or $2,011 for a new baseline 80% AFUE furnace or $3,543 for a new 82% AFUE boiler and $952 per ton for new baseline Central AC replacement).

+Default full cost of the DMSHP is provided below.
+Note, for smaller units a minimum cost of $2,000 should be applied: